joannela/creative_coding_day/example_projects.md

   * Who is this project for?
   * What critical questions is the project asking?
   * What issues is it responding to?
+  * What does it make you think about?